w3f/polkadot-wiki/docs/learn/how-to/vote-opengov.md

 The "Support" graph represents the percentage of "ayes" plus abstentions out of the total possible number of votes (excluding conviction adjustments) that can be made within the system.

 The orange line in both graphs indicates the minimum threshold for approval and support that a referendum must keep to be approved.
 Each track has different thresholds and conditions to meet.
-Read this [wiki article](../learn-polkadot-opengov.md#approval-and-support) for further details about these and other parameters in OpenGov.
+Read [this article](../learn-polkadot-opengov.md#approval-and-support) for further details about these and other parameters in OpenGov.

 It's important to notice that each referendum should be accompanied by contextual information about it, but that information is not stored on-chain, so Polkadot-JS UI can't show it.
 You can click on the [Subsquare](https://www.subsquare.io/) icon on each referendum (bottom left corner) to discuss and read further about each referendum.
 This is the _de facto_ site built by the community where the proposers can share info about their proposals.